-Course Length
+Course Duration

-Length of courses may vary, see timetable for length of courses.
+Course duration may vary, see timetable for length of courses.
 A term usually lasts 15 weeks, including the exam period.
 Courses lasting 15 weeks are called term courses.

 Some courses last two terms, or 30 weeks.
 This includes two exam periods, one at the end of each term.
 These courses usually run from September to April.
 They are called full courses.